chendaniely/2020-08-12-nyr_git-dan/README.md

     - do this once for rstudio: `git push -u origin master`

 - `git log --oneline`: will now show references to the remote, e.g., `origin/master`)
+    - `git log --oneline --graph --all`: shows your the entire history and makes it pretty